To Seduce a Highland Scoundrel

 Heart of a Scot Book 3

-Brave and intrepid, widow Berget Jonston refuses to be manipulated into another arranged marriage.
-Risking all, she escapes to the Highlands.
-The last thing she expected—or wanted—was to encounter the intimidating, brawny Graeme Kennedy.
-A man who affects her as no one ever has.
+All widow Berget Jonston wants is her freedom.
+She refuses to be manipulated into yet another loveless, arranged marriage.
+Escaping to the Highlands was her only option.
+She just never expected to encounter the intimidating and brawny Graeme in her new home—a man who affects her as no one ever has…

-This heart-warming Scottish historical by a USA Today bestselling author will sighing and reaching for the tissues one minute and giggling the next.
-You won’t be able to flip the pages fast enough to find out how Berget and her sexy Highlander at last achieve their hard-won happily ever after.
+This heart-warming Scottish historical will have you sighing and reaching for the tissues one minute and giggling the next.
+You won’t be able to turn the pages fast enough to find out how Berget and her sexy Highlander, at last, achieve their hard-won happily ever after.

-If you enjoy reading enemies to lovers, second chance, and marriage of convenience love stories brimming with mystery and suspense, a dash of humor, and gripping emotion then you’ll adore Collette Cameron’s mesmerizing HEART OF A SCOT SERIES.
+If you enjoy reading enemies to lovers, second chance, and marriage of convenience love stories brimming with mystery and suspense, a dash of humor, and gripping emotion, then you’ll adore the mesmerizing HEART OF A SCOT SERIES.
 Buy TO SEDUCE A HIGHLAND SCOUNDREL and settle into your favorite reading nook for a rousing Highland adventure you can’t put down.

 Chapter One Excerpt